home-assistant/home-assistant.io/source/_integrations/lg_thinq.markdown

 ### Number

-A read-write property which has numeric value is represented as a number platform.
+A read-write property which has a numeric value is represented as a number platform.

 | Device | Property |
 | ------ | -------- |